What It's Like Growing Up on an Organ-Transplant Waitlist

 When I was a kid my eyes were yellow, my skin was jaundiced, my teeth were gross, and I always, always, had a bloated stomach.
-I could see my body was different to the other kids at school.
-I couldn’t run around, I was always too weak or tired.
+I could see my body was different from the other kids’ at school.
+I couldn’t run around; I was always too weak or tired.
 I would just sit and watch them play.

 Videos by VICE